-Jungseog Kang is an assistant professor of Biology at NYU Shanghai.
-Prior to joining NYU Shanghai, he was a research scientist at UT southwestern medical center.
-He holds a Ph.D. from UT Austin and a B.A. from KAIST in Korea.
+Jungseog Kang is an Assistant Professor of Biology, NYU Shanghai; Global Network Assistant Professor, NYU.
+Prior to joining NYU Shanghai, he was a research scientist at UT Southwestern Medical Center.
+He holds a PhD from UT Austin and a BA from KAIST in Korea.

 Professor Kang’s research interests are chromosome segregation, mitosis, and antimitotic cancer drug screen.
 His works in these fields have appeared in Journal of Cell Biology, Journal of Biological Chemistry, PNAS, Molecular Cell, Cell, and others.